yuanshunning/pickit-docs/docs/documentation/region-of-interest/attach_the_roi_box_to_the_robot_base_for_picking_objects_from_a_big_bin.rst

 ============

-When you would like to pick objects form a big bin (a bin bigger than the field of view of the Pick-it camera) you need to move the camera to different view positions to see the whole bin.
+When you would like to pick objects form a big bin (a bin bigger than the field of view of the Pickit camera) you need to move the camera to different view positions to see the whole bin.

 This can be done by putting the camera on a slider, but more conveniently you can **put the camera on the robot flange**.
-In this way you can use the robot both for picking as for enlarging the field of view of you Pick-it camera.
+In this way you can use the robot both for picking as for enlarging the field of view of you Pickit camera.

-Pick-it has a feature making it easier to solve this kind of
+Pickit has a feature making it easier to solve this kind of
 application: **Attaching the virtual Region of interest box (ROI box) to the the robot base.**